 Applicants are strongly encouraged to apply for financial aid at the same time they apply for admission to the School.
-Grant Aid and Work-Study funds are limited and awarded in the order that the Financial Aid Applications and FAFSAs are received.
-Priority will be given to those completing all paperwork by March 1 at http://ssw.uconn.edu/financial-aid/.
+More information can be found on the Office of Student Financial Aid Services website.

-You will not hear back about Financial Aid at the time of acceptance.
+You will most likely not hear back about Financial Aid at the time of acceptance.

 All Financial Aid questions should be directed to the Office of Student Financial Aid Services at firstname.lastname@example.org or (860) 486-2819.

 School of Social Work faculty review all completed applications and make admission decisions.
-When a decision has been made, you will receive an email notification to check your account to view the decision.
-Applicants will be notified of decisions no later than early April.
-No deferment of admission is permitted.
+You will receive an email notification to check your account once a decision has been made.

 Information for Transfer Applicants